ryanelian/instapack/BREAKING.md

 - JS build: Exclude `/node_modules/` path from TypeScript, Vue, HTML and CSS loaders.

-  - Explanation: Secure, Contain and Protect projects against bundling *UNCOMPILED* (non-JS) libraries source code!
+  - Explanation: Protect projects against bundling *UNCOMPILED* (non-JS) libraries source code!

   - **Example 1:** Imagine someone wrote a `.vue` library in CoffeeScript + Less CSS, shipped it to npm, and expects consumers to compile the thing themselves. instapack will fail to compile that library despite supporting `.vue` file.

   - **Example 2:** Imagine someone wrote a `.ts` library, shipped it to npm, and expects only TypeScript users to import it as-is.
 He'd be right, except COMPILE ERROR!
 That library only can be compiled with a specific version of TypeScript `2` and failed to be compiled with the latest TypeScript `3` used by instapack for some reason.

   - **Example 3:** Imagine someone shipped an unbundled JS library which automatically applies CSS when run.
-However, that library source code imports plain CSS files AND depends on **YOUR specific webpack configuration to do the job...** (Not independently unlike [CSS-in-JS](https://cssinjs.org))
+However, that library source code imports plain CSS files AND depends on **YOUR specific webpack configuration to do the job...**

+  - What to do when you encounter a library like this?

+    1. Use other library which actually ships normal JS on npm.

+    2. Fork it / `git submodule` it.
+Transpile and bundle the library to proper ES5 yourself.

 ## 7.0.0